 Deterrent stickers placed on the exterior of a window (9).

 Interior and Exterior Lights

-While the majority of window strikes occur during daylight hours, artificial light which includes porch lights, lights in parking lots and in high-rise buildings, can disorient migratory birds that fly during the night (6).
+While the majority of window strikes occur during daylight hours, artificial light, including porch lights, lights in parking lots and in high-rise buildings, can disorient migratory birds that fly at night (6).
 Birds may become confused or lose their direction during seasonal travel, which can impact the length of time or distance a bird may have to fly.
 Additionally, reflections in glass from interior and exterior building lights shining on vegetation can lure birds closer to dangerous glass surfaces and increase collision risk, especially during migration periods (5).

 The solution to interior and exterior light emission is extremely simple: turn them off.
 A long term study by the Field Museum in Chicago found that darkening a building by removing and minimizing lights resulted in 6-11 times fewer bird collisions (7).
 The International Dark Sky Association recommends keeping bright and blue-tinged lights beneath 3000 Kelvins (13).
 There are several “Lights Out” programs and campaigns across the US, designed to encourage homeowners, businesses, and municipalities to turn off or limit the amount of light emitted during night hours.
 Since artificial light mostly impacts birds migrating at night, there are forecasts available to monitor for when collision risk is at its highest.
 Colorado State University and the Cornell Lab of Ornithology have developed BirdCast, a predictive map that shows bird migration across the United States.
 The action of turning off unneeded or decorative lighting, switching to motion-sensor lights, and reducing interior light emissions with the use of shades can help provide migrating birds with safe passage through our city.